Pierre Robin Sequence: Causes, Pathophysiology, & Treatment

 Advanced Airway Management

-Advance airway management options for Pierre Robin Sequence include8:
+Advanced airway management options for the Pierre Robin Sequence include (Flores, 2014):

-• Glossopexy: Tongue-lip adhesion for obstruction caused by glossoptosis9.
+• Glossopexy: Tongue-lip adhesion for obstruction caused by glossoptosis (Kirschner, 2003).

 • Tracheostomy

-• Subperiosteal release of the floor of mouth
+• Subperiosteal release of the floor of the mouth

-• Distraction osteogenesis of the mandible7,10 is an alternative to tracheostomy.
+• Distraction osteogenesis of the mandible (Cohen, 1999 & Tahiri, 2014) is an alternative to tracheostomy.

 Prior to any surgical intervention, a nasoendoscopy is recommended.
 This is performed to rule out other anatomical sites or causes of airway obstruction